Brand Voice Analysis of Carmy’s Monologue in The Bear

 Knowing what causes these feelings means you can create them on command.

 This is what makes you a better writer.

 I was gonna say “it’s funny what you find when you know what to look for,” but… it’s not.
 This isn’t a joke.
 It’s deliberate practice and science.

 The Codex Persona voice analysis works — and It’s amazing what you see when you know how to look.

 Never trust a skinny chef,

-Registration for Codex Academy is opening September 19-25.
-(Our calls begin October 3.)
+Registration for Brand Voice Visionary (formerly Codex Academy) is opening March 20, 2023 (Our calls begin the week of April 11.)
 This is where we go even deeper into analyzing copy so you can mirror it and evolve it with scalpel-like precision and see things most other writers never will.

 I’ll film my actual breakdown of this scene and put the analysis in that program.
-If you’re interested in voice, you should check it out.
+If you’re interested in voice, you should check it out and join the waitlist.

 This is where you become a different kind of copywriter.
 This is where you separate yourself from the pack.